g4stlyx/algorithms/README.md

 # Algorithms

-Some of sorting and searching algorithms, coded in c++
+Some of sorting and searching algorithms with my notes and sources

+coded in c++